spider-123-eng/HiveMetaStoreClient/README.md

 HOW-TO : CONNECT HIVESERVER2 SERVICE WITH JDBC CLIENT ?
 HOW-TO : CONNECT HiveMetaStore SERVICE WITH HiveMetaStore CLIENT ?
+In-order to run this examples the following services should be up and running .
+>hive --service hiveserver2
+>hive --service metastore

 Hive Installation :
 -------------------